 It’s common to see brushes with dual ends; one side will be a normal bristle and one side will be a pin brush.

-For dog’s with undercoats, a little extra care is needed.
+For dog’s with undercoats, our experts note that a little extra care is needed.
 An undercoat rake is a fantastic tool that is literally like magic.
 It wades through the fluffy underbelly of your dog’s long coat and gently teases out excess fur.
 For heavy shedding dogs, an undercoat rake is extremely helpful.